 The one major downside to contactless technology is that there is no way to stop a thief using your card if you happened to misplace it which is why there is a £45 limit to all contactless card transactions.

 Cheques are dropping in value all the time, and their outdated, long-winded process can’t compete with the modern payment systems currently in place - but some customers still prefer them.

 Cheques are notoriously risky as businesses are reliant on the customer having the sufficient funds in their account or the cheque will bounce.
 You should be wary of accepting cheques from customers you don’t know to avoid any fraudulent activity.

 E-Wallets or digital wallets have become a painless way for customers to store their personal data and funds so they don’t have to re-enter their bank details everytime they want to make an online purchase

 Signing up for an e-wallet is completed in a couple of easy steps, and customers can store their information for a quicker checkout process in the future.

 Another bonus is that e-wallets can sync with mobile wallets through smart technology which means customers don’t have to lug their laptops around to access their e-wallets.
 Instead, they can just tap their phone on a Near Field Communication (NFC) terminal to instantly transfer funds from their phone.

-You can check out some of the best e-wallets on offer by checking out our roundup.
+You can check out some of the best digital wallets on offer by checking out our roundup.

 Mobile payments offer a fast process for customers who want to purchase items on ecommerce business sites (Ticketmaster, Amazon, eBay etc).